5 ways to improve employee engagement in your organisation

 1. Measure employee engagement

-The simplest and most effective way of doing this is to collect data through a survey to understand how your team feels, what areas you need to improve, and create a benchmark for the future.
+The simplest and most effective way of doing this is to collect data through a survey to understand how your current and new employees feel, what areas you need to improve, and create a benchmark for the future.
 You can either design a custom, relevant, and actionable survey for your business or simply use a pre-existing online survey.

 For instance, Gallup’s Q12 survey is one of the best questionnaires to help you improve employee engagement.
 Through a series of 12 carefully crafted questions curated after studying over 2.7 million workers worldwide, Gallup enables you to understand precisely what your employees need to perform to their maximum potential.

 One of the common mistakes that companies make when conducting surveys is to do them infrequently, sometimes even once a year.
-Unfortunately, annual surveys fail to capture an employee’s current engagement levels and do not provide a complete understanding of their thought process.
+Unfortunately, annual surveys fail to capture an employee’s current engagement levels and don’t provide a complete understanding of their thought process.

-Instead, conduct pulse surveys — frequent, short surveys that accurately capture an employee’s day-to-day thoughts.
-This also allows you to receive actionable feedback all year round, in turn, helping you improve employee engagement.
+Instead, conduct frequent, short pulse surveys that accurately capture an employee’s day-to-day thoughts.
+Doing so, allows you to receive regular feedback all year round and helps you improve workplace engagement.

 And last but certainly not least, review the data, share the outcomes with your team, and dedicate resources to address the ideas that result from the surveys.